-, ow is lot number, shipping identification, or other unique information linked to audit trail documentation associated with outgoing nipments?
-Select all that apply. ☐ On invoice or Bill of Lading ☐ On a "pick list" or "ship list" Other (describe):
+4) v is lot number, shipping identification, or other unique information linked to audit trail documentation associated with outgoing oments?
+Select all that apply.

+On invoice or Bill of Lading

+Other (describe):

 Find all forms at www.ccof.org/resources.
 Send completed forms to inbox@ccof.org.